apiks/ZeroTsu/README.md

 * Extensive member system that tracks past member usernames, nicknames, mod-issued warnings, kicks, bans, reddit verification, verification date, whether in the server, timestamps for punishments, server join date

-* Punishment system where you can issue warnings, kick or ban people for a set period of time with the bot and log that using the member system, or remove those punishments and unban
+* Punishment system where you can issue warnings, kick or ban people for a set period of time with the bot and log that using the member system, or remove those punishments and unban.
+Also shows timestamps for all of those

 * Website verification system for reddit account linking and confirmation before being able to use the server